MIT-TESSE/goseek-challenge/README.md

 ### Announcements

-Over the course of the competition, any important announcements or updates will be listed here.
+Over the course of the competition, any important announcements or updates will be listed in this section.
 We recommend that you follow this repository to be alerted to these announcements.

 ## Getting Started